 - salt and pepper to taste

-Add carrots (I prefer to peel them first).
+- Add carrots.
 Reduce to medium low.
 Cook for 20 minutes or until tender, but not mushy.

-Drain and add butter, brown sugar and carrots.
+- Drain and add butter, brown sugar and carrots to a large pan.